akoukoullis/Climate-Change-Capstone_Project/script.md

 - The core variable at the heart of the study of climate change is the planet's atmospheric temperature.
-- The primary effect of the increase in greehouse gases in the atmosphere is the the increase in average atmospheric temperatures.
+- The primary effect of the increase in greenhouse gases in the atmosphere is the the increase in average atmospheric temperatures.
-- The polt below shows an overall increase in worldwide temperatures from the year 1990 to 2015.
+- The plot below shows an overall increase in worldwide temperatures from the year 1990 to 2015.

 ![plot of chunk temperature_all_countries_plot](script-figure/temperature_all_countries_plot-1.png)